OKUA1/OKUA1/README.md

 </a>
 </div>

-  A microframework for creating simple AI agents. <br />
+  A microframework for creating simple conversational AI agents. <br />
 Project repository: <a href="https://github.com/OKUA1/agent_dingo">agent_dingo</a>
 </div>